-COMMITMENT – Equines, especially donkeys, can live for over 40 years.
-Can you commit to providing care for the animal throughout its life?
+Equines, especially donkeys, can live for over 40 years.
+Are you able to commit to providing care for the animal throughout its life?

-KNOWLEDGE – Do you have at least a basic knowledge of equines and understand how to feed & care for them?
+Do you have knowledge of equines and understand how to feed and care for them?

 If you decide to buy a horse, pony or donkey, IPAAG recommends the following:

 - Consider contacting your local animal rescue/rehoming centre first – to check have they a suitable animal you might offer a home to

 - Make sure you have secured appropriate facilities where your new companion will be kept and that you will have the support of knowledgeable people